Perspectives on Nanoscience and Nanotechnology

-- exemplify the concepts of nanoscience and nanotechnology and explain the unique qualities
+- has the ability to exemplify the concepts of nanoscience and nanotechnology and explain the unique qualities

 Compulsory Assignments and Attendance

 Participate in at least 10 of 12 lectures.
 Participate in at least 10 of 12 colloquia.
-Internship in a scientific research group including the preparation of a project report.
-Produce a poster presenting the science of the assigned research project during internship.
-Prepare an oral presentation based on the poster.
+Participating in the orientation with the different research groups and in the work carried out with one of the research groups, including the preparation of a project report.
+Additionally, each student must produce a poster presenting the science of the assigned research project, and prepare an oral presentation based on the poster.

 Forms of Assessment

-In order to give the oral presentation the student must have approved participation in the mandatory activities, including compulsory attendance in lectures and colloquium and completed internship according to the required hours for attendance in the research group as documented by the journal.
+In order to give the oral presentation the student must have approved participation in the mandatory activities, including compulsory attendance in lectures and colloquium, approved participation in the orientation with the research groups and approved participation in the work with their assigned research group.
 The portfolio is assessed as Passed/Failed.
-In order to obtain the grade "Passed" for the NANO100 course the student must pass all the individual portfolio elements, multiple-choice test, project assignment, poster and oral presentation.
+In order to obtain the grade "Passed" for the NANO100 course the student must pass all the individual portfolio elements, multiple-choice test, orientation and project, poster, and oral presentation.

-Type of assessment: Written examination
+Type of assessment: Portfolio assesment

 - Withdrawal deadline